buildpacks/docs/content/docs/concepts/components/buildpack.md

 ## Distribution

-Buildpacks can be **packaged** as OCI images on an image registry or Docker daemon.
+Buildpacks can be [packaged][package-a-buildpack] as OCI images on an image registry or Docker daemon.
 This includes meta-buildpacks.

 ## Reference

-Learn more about buildpacks by referring to the [Buildpack API](/docs/reference/buildpack-api).
+Learn more about buildpacks by referring to the [Buildpack API][buildpack-api].

+[buildpack-api]: /docs/reference/buildpack-api
+[package-a-buildpack]: /docs/buildpack-author-guide/package-a-buildpack/